casella/ScalableTestSuite/README.md

 ## Current release

-1.8.2
+1.8.3

 ## Development and contribution
-The library was developed by Politecnico di Milano
+The library was developed by Politecnico di Milano and ESI
 Contributors:
 - Kaan Sezginer
 - Francesco Casella
+- Thomas Beutlich

 You may report any issues with using the [Issues](https://github.com/casella/ScalableTestSuite/issues) button.